coolOrangeLabs/sample-workflows/AUTOMATE/Create Time-Triggered Reports/README.md

 # Create Time-Triggered Reports

 ## Description
-This sample workflow uses coolOrange **powerJobs** to automatically query files from Vault, based on an existing "Saved Search".
+This workflow uses coolOrange **powerJobs Processor** to automatically query files from Vault, based on an existing "Saved Search".
 It uses the search result to render a Vault Report to a PDF file.
 Finally, the generated PDF file gets checked-in to Vault and exported to a network share.

 ## Prerequisites
 [powerJobs](https://www.coolorange.com/powerjobs) version 22.0.19 or later must be installed on the Vault Job Processor machine(s)